-The NMFS, in consultation with the ALWTRT, has developed a monitoring plan for the ALWTRP.
+The NMFS, in consultation with the Team, has developed a monitoring plan for the Plan.
 While the number of serious injuries and mortalities caused by entanglements is higher than our goal, it is still a relatively small number, which makes monitoring difficult.
-Specifically, we want to know if the most recent management measures, which became fully effective April 2009, have resulted in a reduction in entanglement related serious injuries and mortalities of right, humpback and fin whales.
+Specifically, we want to know if the most recent management measures for groundline(which became fully effective April 2009), and vertical line (which will be fully implemented in June 2015) have resulted in a reduction in entanglement related serious injuries and mortalities of right, humpback and fin whales.
 Because these are relatively rare events and the data obtained from each event is sparse, this is a difficult question to answer.
 The NEFSC has identified proposed metrics that will be used to monitor progress.
 They project that five years of data would be required before a change may be able to be detected.
 Therefore, data from 2010 to 2014 may be required to answer this question.
-The analysis of that data would not be able to occur until 2016 due to the availability of the five years of data after new regulations have been in place.
+The first analysis of that data would not be able to occur until 2016 due to the availability of the five years of data after the ground line regulations have been in place.